slytomcat/yandex-disk-indicator/README.md

 NOTE:

 If You are looking for YandexDisk indicator for KDE or other non-GTK based DE take a look on [yd-go](https://github.com/slytomcat/yd-go). _yd-go_ is a little simpler indicator written in golang.
 It uses D-BUS to communicate with the desktop notification plugin, that's why yd-go is fully independent off Desktop Environment.

+IMPORTANT:

+Indicator responsible only for showing the synchronisation status in the desctop panel.
+All the synchronisation operations are perfomed by [yandex-disk utility from Yandex](https://yandex.ru/support/disk-desktop-linux/index.html).

 INSTALLATION: